 Most of those items were sold after Rossetti’s death and cannot be traced.
 However, the following four items were bequeathed to the Victoria and Albert Museum in London by Jane Morris’ daughter May.
 Rossetti might have given them to Jane, his muse, and model for numerous paintings, including Proserpina, as a token of love during the period of their intimate relationship.
 All four of them are on display at the Victoria and Albert Museum in London.

 The belt is worn by the central figure in Astarte Syriaca (1875–1877).
 Jane Morris was the model for the painting and it represents the goddess Venus.
 Only it’s not the European Venus portrayed by Sandro Botticelli, but a mysterious and more ancient “Oriental goddess”, who is identified as “Syrian Venus”.
-In the painting, Rossetti slightly simplified the floral design and turned the color from silver to silver-gilt – to match the tonality.
+In the painting, Rossetti slightly simplified the floral design and turned color from silver to silver-gilt – to match the tonality.

 Jane Morris is portrayed wearing this chain in The Blue Silk Dress (1868) and Mariana (1870).
 Apart from the wedding ring, the chain could also have originally belonged to Rossetti.